Bank Marketing Strategy

 - Nurture email automation campaigns – automating the delivery of blog content and other resources can help increase engagement and conversions at scale.

-- Organic social media + employee enablement – while most social media platforms provide brands with very little visibility from organic social media updates, your employees can be effective brand ambassadors from their own social accounts if properly trained and equipped.
+- Organic social media + employee enablement – while most social media platforms provide brands with very little visibility from organic social media updates, your employees can be effective brand ambassadors from their own social accounts if properly trained and equipped (more on this in our comprehensive guide to social media for financial institutions).

 - Digital Marketing Campaigns (tactics that can support specific promotions)